A perfectly seared London broil steak sliced thin, served over creamy garlic mashed potatoes, and topped with a rich mushroom sauce.

 • Cook the Mushroom Sauce:

-Heat the extra virgin olive oil over medium heat in a saucepan.
 Add the shallots and garlic, and cook until fragrant, 1-2 minutes.
-Stir in the sliced mushrooms and thyme.
-Cook until mushrooms soften and begin to caramelize, 5-7 minutes.
+Stir in the sliced mushrooms and cook until they soften and begin to caramelize, 5-6 minutes.
 Pour in the reserved marinade and simmer until reduced by half, about 5-7 minutes.
-Stir in the heavy cream and butter, and cook for another 2 minutes until slightly thickened.
+Stir in the butter and fresh thyme, and cook for another 2 minutes until slightly thickened.
 Season with salt and ground black pepper to taste.
 Keep warm until ready to serve.

 • Serve: